shinyorg/mediator/readme.md

         // this will publish to any service registered that implement IEventHandler<TestEvent>
-        // there are additional args here to allow you to execute values in sequentially or wait for all events to complete
+        // there are additional args here to allow you to execute values in sequentially or wait for all events to complete await mediator.Publish(new TestEvent());
-        // by default, publish calls are "fire & forget" under the hood and execute in parallel await mediator.Publish(new TestEvent());
     }
 }